 Pepper, Fenugreek and Hing

 Indian food is known to be rich due to spices in every meal.
-Some of the common spices that helps you stay in shape and offer delicious taste are mustard, asafetida (Hing), black pepper, fenugreek, cumin seeds etc. Catching a flu or cold during winter is very common so take a hot drink adding some black pepper to feel better.
-Other than this, adding dry fenugreek to rotis and dals, gives you an appetizing meal also generate warmth in body.
+Some of the common spices that helped you stay in shape and offer delicious taste could be mustard, Hing, black pepper, fenugreek, cumin seeds etc. Catching a flu or cold during winter is very common so take a hot drink adding some black pepper to feel better.
+Other than this, added dry fenugreek to rotis and dals provide you an appetizing meal and generate warmth in body.

 Tulsi and ginger

 Nothing beats winter chill like a hot cup of Tulsi (basil) and ginger tea.
-In India, Ayurveda has denoted Tulsi as holy basil due to its multiple benefits.
+In India, Ayurveda denotes Tulsi as holy basil due to its multiple benefits.
 Tulsi is anti-bacterial, anti-biotic and anti-viral that helps in keeping your body healthy.
 You can add this versatile herb in your teas, salads and dips.
-On the other hand, ginger can be used in many ways from teas to food to having raw ginger if you have throat problem.
+On the other hand, ginger is useful in many ways from teas to food for treating many health problems.

 Garlic is known as easiest home remedy to cure fever and cold.
 Medical research has theorized that garlic has ability to increase enzymes level to helps liver to detoxify blood.
 Eating raw garlic provides maximum potency but if you cannot eat raw, you can have that cooked in food.